khizar-anjum/pyBlockMethod/context/summaries/4_tests.md

 **IMPLEMENTATION STATUS**: ✅ **COMPLETE** - Replaced smoke tests with rigorous accuracy-based testing using golden baseline reference data with machine precision validation.

+**HOLE SUPPORT STATUS**: 🔄 **PENDING** - Hole functionality is implemented and working but formal tests for multiply-connected domains are not yet added to the test suite.

 ## Test Architecture

 ### Test Framework